Thuthipriya/Forecasting/readme.md

 Hybrid LSTM Attention Model
 Simple LSTM Model Benchmark

-One way to see it: attention helps things work better.
-What happens next shows how focus boosts performance.
-Look at the results - they reveal clearer outcomes when paying attention matters.
-Performance shifts when certain parts get more weight.
-Noticeable changes appear once selective emphasis kicks in
 Time Series Forecast Accuracy.

 Dataset Features:
-Imagine fake data that repeats in several ways over time Two thousand hourly data points
+Two thousand hourly data points
 One feature stands out - the target variable.
 Temperature shows up next, bringing its own influence.
 Following that comes humidity, playing a role in the mix.
 Pressure tags along at the end, rounding things off
 Lookback Window 60 Timesteps